galtproject/galtproject-docs/en/Whitepaper.md

 Property owners, oracles and GALT token holder get rewarded for staking reputation from protocol comission.
 We will describe it in "Project commission distrubution" section.

 #### Possible Attack - Property owners and Arbitrators conspiracy
 There is a chance that part of Arbitrators and Property owners or Oracles will conspire.
 Property owners will create unfounded claims and Arbitrators will approve them and will write off deposits from Oracles to Arbitrators and Property owners benefit.
 If this will take massive character, then the hole governance system will be disrupted.
-Which is not beneficial to all participants of the Protocol.
-Majority of Property Owners and Oracles will change their vote and Arbitrators will lose their votes and deposits.
+Which is not beneficial to all participants.
+Majority of Property Owners, Oracles and GALT holders will change their vote and Arbitrators will lose their votes and deposits.
 The only question if those deposits would be enough to cover loses.
 The are several solutions to avoid this attack:
-- Arbitrators should be public persons;
+- arbitrators should be public persons;
 - an ammount of GALT, which can be written of from contract should be limited for particular period of time.
 - summ of all Arbitrators deposit should be more then that ammount;
-- Arbitrators should be elected both by Property owners and Oracles;
-- There should be a fast mechanism for casting votes and reelection of Arbitrators.
+- there should be a fast mechanism for casting votes and reelection of Arbitrators.
 If part of Arbitrators will try to withdraw GALT from contract, this will be noticed by the community and all Arbitrators or a part of them will be reelected.
 The loses will be covered by dishonest Arbitrators deposits.

 ### Commercial operations with property